nicojs/presentations/uva-2025/slides/90-conclusion/01-conclusion.md

 - StrykerJS is the mutation testing framework for JavaScript
   - Main goal: mutation testing for every JS developer
   - It uses mutant schemata for performance
-  - It uses a plugin system with test runners

 ---